 Certain groups of people should avoid using metoprolol or use it with caution (DailyMed, 2018):

-- People with diabetes: Metoprolol can block the signs of low blood sugar, like increased heart rate, sweating, and tremors.
+People with Metoprolol can block the signs of low blood sugar, like increased heart rate, sweating, and tremors.

 This list does not include all possible at risk groups and others may exist.
 Check with your pharmacist or healthcare provider for more information.

 There are two different types of metoprolol: metoprolol tartrate and metoprolol succinate.
 Metoprolol tartrate (brand name Lopressor) is used in immediate-release tablets and comes in 25 mg, 37.5 mg, 50 mg, 75 mg, and 100 mg pills.
 Metoprolol succinate (brand name Toprol XL) is used in the extended-release capsules and tablets and comes in 25 mg, 50 mg, 100 mg, and 200 mg pills.
 The specific dose recommended by your healthcare provider will vary depending on the condition being treated, as well as your other medical issues.

 Both forms of metoprolol are available as generic medications.
 Metoprolol tartrate ranges from $4 to $9 for a 30-day supply, depending on the dose.
 Metoprolol succinate varies from $6 to $18 for a 30-day supply, again depending on the dose.

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.